kjkasi/EasyNetQWiki/Documentation/Re-Submitting-Error-Messages-With-EasyNetQ.Hosepipe.md

 The EasyNetQ queue management utility.
 Use it to grab messages from queues and re-publish them.
 Also use it to inspect error queue messages and retry them.

-Usage:
+===Usage:

     EasyNetQ.Hosepipe.exe <command> [<option:value> ..]

-Commands
+===Commands

 	dump	Dump all the messages in a queue to the given directory
 			Note: this creates three files for each message:

 			The message body:
 			<queue_name>.n.message.txt

 			The basic properties for the message:
 			<queue_name>.n.properties.txt

 			The infomation needed to republish the message, including the exchange name and routing key:
 			<queue_name>.n.info.txt

 	insert	Republish all the messages in a given directory

 	err		Dump all the EasyNetQ error messages to the given directory

-retry	Retry any EasyNetQ error messages in the given directory
-		Note this ignores the *.message.txt and *.info.txt files because the properties and info are contained in the error message itself
+	retry	Retry any EasyNetQ error messages in the given directory Note this ignores the *.message.txt and *.info.txt files because the properties and info are contained in the error message itself

 	?
 Output this usage message

-Options
+===Options

 	s	the RabbitMQ broker (server) to connect to.
 Default is 'localhost' v	the virtual host.
 Default is '/' u	the username to connect with.
 Default is 'guest' p	the password to connect with.
 Default is 'guest' q	the queue name to take messages from, or publish them to. o	the directory to output messages to.
 Default is current directory.

-Examples
+===Examples

 1. To output all the messages in a queue called 'my_queue' as text files to a directory 'C:\temp\messages':